Modak-Rosogulla/ChatDB/README.md

 ```

 ### Step 4:
-Configure environment variables by creating a .env file with the appropriate URLs
+Configure environment variables by filling the .env file with the appropriate URLs for MySQL & Firebase links

 ### Step 5: Run
+Please check http://localhost:8000 (or the link that appears) after running the following command.
 ```bash
 python main.py
 ```